tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

 <div class='notes'>

-- Variable name are case sensitive.
-Therefore `age`, `Age` and `AGE` are considered as 3 distinct variables.
+- Variable names are case sensitive.
+Therefore `age`, `Age` and `AGE` are 3 distinct variables.
 - Variable names cannot start with numbers.
 - Variable names cannot contain spaces.
 Use camel-case or underscores to ensure readability of multiple word variable names (e.g.: `maxValue` or `max_value`).
-- There is no length limit on JS variable names (a good rule-of-thumb is to limit it to 32 charecters).
+- There is no length limit on JS variable names (a good rule-of-thumb is to limit it to 32 characters).
 </div>